wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

 ..
 Minor changes

-* The user authentication has been updated with the following impacts:
+* User authentication has been updated with the following impacts:

-  * User's password cannot be returned in plain text anymore.
+  * User passwords cannot be returned in plain text anymore.
-  * Users export (export CSV) cannot export password anymore.
+  * Users export (export CSV) cannot export passwords anymore.
   * Time to import users (import CSV) has been increased significantly if the field ``password`` is provided.
   * Fields ``username`` and ``password`` in ``wazo-confd`` API ``/users`` don't have impact anymore on